ably-labs/react-hooks/README.md

 The usePresence hook lets you subscribe to presence events on a channel - this will allow you to get notified when a user joins or leaves the channel.

+**Please note** that fetching present members is executed as an effect, so it'll load in *after* your component renders for the first time.

 ```javascript
 const [presenceData, updateStatus] = usePresence("your-channel-name");